virtualritz/rust-diffusion-limited-aggregation/README.md

 ### Cloud Rendering

-> "Hold on to you lug nuts it's time for an overhaul [of your idea of
+> “Hold on to you lug nuts it’s time for an overhaul [of your idea of
-> what consitutes fast rendering]!" (anal.
-Stanley Ipkiss, "The Mask").
+> what consitutes fast rendering]!”
+>
+> – analogously quoting Stanley Ipkiss, ‘The Mask’.

 To render in the cloud, register at [3delight.com](https://www.3delight.com/), open i-display and log in